-Termites are destructive insects that can do a considerable amount of damage to your Tyler home.
+Termites are destructive insects that can do a considerable amount of damage to your Texas home.
 When these insects get in, they keep eating and eating.
 And if they find a desirable food source, they'll grow their population rapidly.
 With each new termite, there is a new mouth to feed.
-That is why it is vital that you learn how to spot termite problems around your Tyler property.
+That is why it is vital that you learn how to spot termite problems around your property.

 Step 1: Detect Termite Activity In Your Yard

 Subterranean termites live underground and rarely show themselves.
 This is because they have a strong aversion to light.
 If you want to find these termites in your yard, you have to do a little digging—so to speak.

 - Lift wood off the ground and look under it.
 Termite workers may be found in locations where there is wood-to-soil contact.